 THE FINE PRINT

-Check before you dig for buried utility lines, wires and underground hazards by calling 811 known as "One Call" which is a free service for homeowners to mark underground utilities.
-Call a couple weeks ahead to allow time for the various utilities to mark the area.
+Check before you dig for buried utility lines, wires and underground hazards by calling 811 known as “One Call” which is a free service for homeowners, used to mark underground utilities.
+Call a couple weeks ahead of time to allow time for the various utilities to mark the area.
 Landscape lighting, lamp post wires and electric dog fence wires are often shallow and very easy to damage, but you will have to locate those on your own.

 Some research on tree planting suggests using methods you might not imagine.
 Did you know some research indicates it is better to backfill your planting hole with the native soil, instead of bringing in topsoil?